HCaldwell95/salt-and-stone-studios/README.md

 - __Experiences Image Grid__

   - This section displays three images and a video, all of which represent the studio in some sense.
 The first image is of Snowdonia, the area that the studio is based in.
-The video demonstrates a world famous musician recording an album in the studio.
+The video demonstrates a world-famous musician recording an album in the studio.
 The final two images are of famous musicians who have used the studios services in the past.
 This section will both entice and reassure users that this is an authentic website, providing high quality services.

   <img src="assets/images/experience-grid-readme.png" alt="Image showing the experience grid section of the website">